xpmethod/xpmethod.github.io/lab-culture.md

 ---

-We would like to maintain a conscious and engaged environment in the lab, sensitive to the dynamics power, particularly as they manifest in spatial and temporal imbalances of participation.
+We would like to maintain a conscious and engaged environment in the lab, sensitive to the dynamics of power, particularly as they manifest in spatial and temporal imbalances of participation.

 ### Modalities of Engagement